Moving to Halifax, Nova Scotia? Here’s Why It’s a Great Place to Live

 4. We have Great Restaurants (and patios) in Halifax

 I’ll spare you from a giant list of all our great restaurants in Halifax, Nova Scotia, but here’s a VERY juicy list of some of our personal favourites that are so good that it would be a crime to not mention them.
+If you’re moving to Halifax, you’ll want to experience these spots!

 I have even more to tell you about, so if you want more recommendations for restaurants in Halifax, please just ask!